Easy Gluten-Free Panettone Christmas Bread

 This slightly sweet homemade gluten free panettone (aka Christmas bread) is a delicious sweet bread to serve over the holidays.
-It is a celebratory dessert for the Christmas holiday, with raisins, cranberries, and lots of orange zest.
+It is a delicious celebratory Christmas dessert with raisins, cranberries, and lots of orange zest.

 Two baked loaves of gluten free panettone bread on a rack.